40 Developmental Assets

 – Recognition of and response to serious psychological issues in children and adults

-– Distinction between education and therapy
+– The distinction between education and therapy

 Level II: Communication Skills